 - 1.3.1.
 Executive staff and supervisors have the responsibility to further the implementation of this policy and ensure conformance by subordinates. - 1.3.2.
-The Director of Human Resources Office shall serve as Access and Diversity officer for the campus. - 1.3.3.
 Decisions of the Director of Human Resources Office may be appealed to the President.

 1.4.
 Complaint